dejooo98/dejooo98/README.md

 - 👋 Hi, I’m Dejan Markovic.
 - 👀 I’m interested in field of Web programming.
-- 🌱 I’m currently learning JavaScript and React JS.
+- 🌱 I’m currently learning JavaScript and Angular.
 - 💞️ I’m open to collaborate.
 - 📫 How to reach me?
 You can contact me using mail _dejan98vgd@gmail.com_ or Ig and FB.